chaitalikhisti/Job-Application-Tracking-System/README.md

 #### application package
 ##### *Main.java*
 Java class with the main method having options of data entry, data search and statistical display of application count.
-##### application.css
+##### *application.css*
 CSS file that contains styling for elements in all classes
 #### newEntry package
 #####  *dataEntry.java*
 Java class containing data entry fields with company, position, city, position and date being mandatory fields whereas application ID and comments being the optional fields.
-Comments can include details of the recruiter details, people who have referred, job agency names (Glassdoor, Indeed, …), etc. preferably in a concise manner.
+Comments can include details of the recruiter, people who have referred, job agency names (Glassdoor, Indeed, …), etc. preferably in a concise manner.
 #### searchEntry package
 ##### *searchData.java*
 Java class containing data search criteria like date of application, company, position, city, state, application ID and comments with search text field.